bioinformed/glu-genetics/docs/whatsnew/glu0.rst

   columns.
 The previous syntax (i/index and k/key,v/value) is retained for backward-compatibility.

-* Improved support for augmented paramters to stdin/stdout, file extension detection, and other corner-cases.
+* Improved support for augmented parameters to stdin/stdout, file extension detection, and other corner-cases.

 * Add a new module util.table to expose the flexibility of GLU's